mplibunao/readit/README.md

 - Adding things like watch capabilities.

 So far one thing, I didn't like about wireit was I all the cache-miss I was getting when running the CI using docker.
 I've managed to get the cache-hits when running the CI using docker on my dev machine so it's possibly due to the ephemeral nature of the CI runner.
 You can cache wireit on github actions using a plugin but I don't think you can do that inside a container.

+### Turborepo

+I switched to turborepo again after I managed solved my issues building docker images using turborepo.

+I forgot the exact reasons I had for switching back to turborepo but I think it had something to do with performance, caching and turborepo's remote caching.
+In any case, it's hard to compare the build performance when I was wrote the piece on wireit to the build performance now because a lot of variables have changed like completely moving CI off docker (which reduced cache misses) as well as the project and number of internal packages growing in size.
+I'm still okay with using wireit today but if I don't encounter blockers like the ones I've encountered before when using turbo, pnpm and docker together then I would pick turborepo just for the remote cache alone.

 ### Docker